microsoftgraph/msgraph-sdk-powershell/src/CrossDeviceExperiences/beta/examples/Remove-MgBetaUserActivity.md

 # A UPN can also be used as -UserId.
 Remove-MgBetaUserActivity -UserId $userId -UserActivityId $userActivityId
 ```
-This example shows how to use the Remove-MgBetaBetaUserActivity Cmdlet.
+This example shows how to use the Remove-MgBetaUserActivity Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).